ball2004244/Flappy-Tam/README.md

 # Flappy-Tam
-Remake of Flappy Bird from Ha Dong Nguyen
+This repository is my first project.
+It is the Flappy Bird clone from Mr. Ha Dong Nguyen, made with plain HTML, CSS, and JavaScript.

+# Author
+@ball2004244